Kelsey Sanders

-Kelsey Sanders (born 1990) is an American actress and singer.
+Kelsey Sanders is an American actress and singer.
 She is best known for the role of Reed Brennan in the web series Private.
 She was a member of the pop group The Stunners from 2007 to 2009.

 Career

 In 2009, she starred as Reed Brennan in the teen-oriented webisode series called Private based on the books of the same name by Kate Brian.
 Her television work includes playing Cheryl in Just Jordan and Wannabe #2, a recurring character in Wizards of Waverly Place.